 In 2022, we also graduated the 14th cohort of the Georgia Partnership's flagship professional development experience, the Education Policy Fellowship Program (EPFP), adding 14 fellows to our 200+ person Georgia EPFP alumni network.
-It was the first cohort we facilitated in person since the pandemic.
-The current, 15th cohort, like previous cohorts is navigating the ins and outs of the Georgia education policy landscape.
-This program is one of the Georgia Partnership's key strategies to inform and influence leaders and emerging leaders so that they are then able to meaningfully contribute to the development of educational policy decisions in our state.
+It was the first.
+Fort we facilitated in person since the pandemic.
+The current, 15th cohort, like provinus cohorts and vigating the instant outs of the Georgia education policy lands.
+The order is program is the of the Georgia Partnership's key strategies to inform and influence leaders and emerging leaders so that they are then able to meaningfully contribute to the development of educational policy decisions in our state.